PaloAltoNetworks/minemeld-core/docs/configapi.rst

 Configuration API
 =================

-Configuration API are used to change a temporary configuration.
+Configuration API can be used to change a temporary configuration.
 The temp configuration is applied when the /config/commit API is called.

 The temp configuration has a *version* attribute.
 The version changes